dev-mhowells/web-applications/projects/chitter.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+## Notes on functionality:

+ * You don't have to be logged in to see the peeps.
+ * You can use the `bcrypt` gem to encrypt passwords in the database.
+ * Users sign up to Chitter with their email, password, name and a username (e.g. `samm@makersacademy.com`, `password123`, Sam Morgan, `sjmog`).
+ * The username and email are unique.
+ * Peeps (posts to Chitter) have the name of the user and their user handle.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->